olefriis/simplepvr/README.md

 * Searching for tuners and scanning for channels would be nice through a GUI.
 * Saving with the hdhomerun_config command is done through a shell script, so we can shut it down properly.
 I'd like a simpler solution, but haven't found anything that works both on OS X and Linux.
-* Remove "the schedule.rb way" to set up recordings, since nobody will probably use this...

 Some features would be cool to have, but I don't have a personal need for them, so they will only happen if *you* implement them and send me a pull request.